 Workspace access

-To access user management in the builder, click on the Invite member at the bottom of the left side panel:
+To access workspace user management in the Builder, click Invite member in the left sidebar.

 Who has access to my workspace?